 The Bank has established Corporate Assurance and Compliance as independent units to assist Audit Committee (AC) and Board Risk and Compliance Committee (BRCC) in auditing and monitoring the business operation.
-Corporate Assurance is an independent function performing internal audit, directly reporting to the AC.
-Corporate Assurance provides assurance and advisory services to assist the AC and management in the effective discharge of their responsibilities in establishing effective controls, assessing risks, recommending measures to mitigate those risks and assuring proper governance process.
-Compliance, which reports directly to the BRCC, is tasked with overseeing and monitoring the Bank's business operation to ensure compliance with all relevant laws and regulatory requirements.
+Corporate Assurance, which reports directly to the AC, is in charge of examining and providing reasonable assurance that all the Bank activities are effectively and efficiently managed and operated in line with risk management and internal control principles.
+Compliance unit, which reports directly to the BRCC, is tasked with overseeing and monitoring the Bank's business operation to ensure compliance with all relevant laws and regulatory requirements.